 The Halluci Nation is real.

-Trudell’s voice was the first heard on Tribe’s record, We Are The Halluci Nation, and fittingly, is the first you hear on The Halluci Nation’s record, One More Saturday Night.
+Trudell’s voice was the first heard on Tribe’s record, We Are The Halluci Nation, and fittingly, and is also the first you hear on The Halluci Nation’s record, One More Saturday Night.
 The album is a love letter to the Electric Pow Wow gatherings launched at Ottawa’s Babylon nightclub in 2007.
 It represents an imagined denouement to the biweekly Saturday-night parties that ended abruptly in 2017, without ever getting the proper send-off.
 One More Saturday Night thus pays homage to the parties’ energy and momentum that elevated The Halluci Nation to this pivotal point in their career of fully mastering their own music style while also moving beyond club music; or “mixing dance music with dance music,” as Bear Witness succinctly puts it.

 This is a beginning, not an end, after all.
 The Halluci Nation maintains focus on what they feel they can impact most: how Indigenous people are seen.
 Through groundbreaking stage shows and ever-changing visuals, Bear Witness and 2oolman are working to create media that reflects the modern day Indigenous identity.
 They see themselves simply as contributors to a necessary conversation around a subtle and complex representation of the contemporary Indigenous experience.